 Elementary Schools in Canada: Grade One to Eight

-Children attend elementary school (also known as primary school) in September in the year that they turn five years of age.
+Children attend elementary school (also known as primary school) in September the year they turn five.
 But, if you arrive after September you must enroll your child as soon as you arrive.
 For example, if you arrive in Canada in October, you must register your child in October.
 You can contact the School Board (see links below for provincial ministries of education) when you arrive.

 Children attend elementary school from grades one to eight.
 Some school districts may have a middle school for grades six to eight.
 But, that depends on the structure of the school district.